Camping, Cabins & Cottages

 Family camping is available at Lums Pond, Killens Pond, Cape Henlopen, Delaware Seashore and Trap Pond State Parks.
 Cabins are available at Killens Pond and Trap Pond, and yurts can be rented at Lums Pond and Trap Pond.

 The campgrounds are open from March 1 through November 30, although not all amenities are guaranteed during cold weather.
 At Killens Pond State Park, you can experience year-round camping at both its camping loops and cabins.
 Lums Pond State Park's campsites and yurts are also available all year.

-You may make a reservation up to 7 months or as little as 1 day in advance of your visit.
+You may make a reservation up to one year or as little as 1 day in advance of your visit.
 To assure availability and the best available site, reservations are strongly recommended.